Billy Field (singer): 1980s: Solo career

-Paradise Studios has been used to record albums by Air Supply, Cold Chisel, INXS, Paul Kelly, Icehouse, the Models, Absent Friends and the Angels.
-Field has worked as a record producer.

 2000s: renewed interest

-Interest in Field's music was re-generated in November 2004 after a contestant, Courtney Murphy, performed "You Weren't in Love with Me" on the TV talent show Australian Idol.
+Interest in Field's music was regenerated in November 2004 after a contestant, Courtney Murphy, performed "You Weren't in Love with Me" on the TV talent show Australian Idol.
 One of the judges, Ian "Dicko" Dickson, indicated that he liked it but had not heard it before.
 Murphy was also a guest on ABC TV's Spicks and Specks, a celebrity pop music quiz program, in 2005 and revisited his performance.
 This interest led to the release of a compilation album, The Best of Billy Field: You Weren't in Love with Me, (Aztec Music, 2005) on CD.
 Murphy's performance of the song is credited on the liner notes as the impetus for an increase in interest in the artist's back catalogue.

+Paradise Studios

+In 1979, Field established his own recording studio in Judge Street, Woolloomooloo.
+Initially called 'Canteen Studios', it was later renamed 'Paradise Studios'.
+Paradise was used to record albums by Air Supply, Cold Chisel, INXS, Paul Kelly, Icehouse, Models, Absent Friends and the Angels.

+Paradise Studios were also hired by record producer Martin Armiger to record the 1990 Australian Broadcasting Corporation double-platinum album Vince Jones & Grace Knight – Come in Spinner from the ABC miniseries Come in Spinner.
+The album won the ARIA Award for Best Adult Contemporary Album, peaked at No 4 on the ARIA Charts, and became the highest selling jazz album in Australian history with sales exceeding 230,000 copies.
+Bill Motzing and Derek Williams were arrangers and orchestral conductors for the album.

+In November 2003, Paradise was re-established in Gosford.